a new hopefully Zing-friendly thread

 We have an encampment 15 minutes west of town at a prominent gas station.
 They will be protesting the carbon tax until they all die of old age, even if skippy scraps it.
 There’s so much fucked about this ginned-up outrage about the carbon levy, but the thing that gets me is that if PP was to scrap it, our exports would drop by like 40% overnight, since so many of our biggest trading partners have requirements about this.
 So the Cons will get in, then after a review they will keep the levy, and everyone will be absolutely fine with that.
 Fuck this country North America humanity right now.

-― dentist looking too comfortable singing the blues (hardcore dilettante), Thursday, 5 September 2024 03:35 (ten months ago)
+― dentist looking too comfortable singing the blues (hardcore dilettante), Thursday, 5 September 2024 03:35 (one year ago)

 "Sellout Singh"--the anxiety of influence.